jsbaan/transformer-from-scratch/readme.md

 ## To do:
 - Finish TransformerDecoder implementation: cross & self-attention
+  - Implement attention mask for pad tokens and decoder self-attention
 - Decoder & Transformer main class unit tests
-- Attention mask for pad tokens and decoder self-attention
 - Divide embedding weights by sqrt(hidden_dim // num_heads)
 - Training loop, optimizer & settings etc.
   - Check whether BOS and EOS tokens should be added to each training sentence; remove this from the vocab class if not.